Hurricane Iota: Meteorological history

 The most rapid phase of intensification occurred early on November 16, during which recorded a six-hour pressure drop of 26 mbar, including a drop of 10 mbar in a single hour, was observed by aircraft reconnaissance.
 The 15 mi eye featured six mesovortices, intense eyewall lightning, and hail.
 Though not fully understood, hypotheses at the time proposed that eyewall mesovortices can create intense hot towers with strong updrafts capable of more efficiently transporting mass out of the eye.
 This in turn hastens the rate of intensification.
 The mesovortices later degraded into a single, intense cell that remained in the southern eyewall through Iota's landfall in Nicaragua.
 Between 00:00 and 06:00 UTC, Iota became a major hurricane, the record-tying seventh instance of the season, and reached Category 4 intensity by 06:00 UTC.
 Around 10:45 UTC, the center of Iota passed less than 5 mi north of Providencia and Santa Catalina and its eyewall struck the islands directly.
 It was estimated that the islands experienced sustained winds of at least 130 mph.
 The hurricane's exceptional intensification ended at 12:00 UTC on November 16 with it acquiring maximum sustained winds of 155 mph and a minimum pressure of 917 mbar.
-This made Iota the second-most intense November hurricane on record, only behind the 1932 Cuba hurricane, as well the second-most intense hurricane at Category 4 strength in terms of pressure, behind Hurricane Opal's 916 mbar.
+This made Iota the second-most intense November hurricane on record, only behind the 1932 Cuba hurricane, as well the second-most intense hurricane in terms of pressure to peak at Category 4 strength, behind Hurricane Opal's 916 mbar.
 Iota's intensification was one of the fastest on record in the Atlantic basin.
 During a 42-hour period from 18:00 UTC on November 14 to 12:00 UTC on November 16, its central pressure fell by 80 mbar and its maximum sustained winds rose by 105 mph.
-The pressure drop in this time span was the fourth-greatest on record, only behind Rita (93 mbar), Wilma (105 mbar) in 2005, and Milton in 2024 (108 mbar).
+The pressure drop in this time span was the fourth-greatest on record, only behind Rita (93 mbar) and Wilma (105 mbar) in 2005 and Milton in 2024 (108 mbar).